On the phase aberration estimation using common mid-angle correlations: Experimental validation

 As shown in Fig.~\ref{fig:ExperimentalVariance}(a), the theoretical predictions based on the mean phase values closely match the experimentally measured phase variance.
 This result confirms that phase estimation becomes more uncertain when aberrations increase in magnitude, a key finding of this work.
 Deviations from the theoretical model mainly occur when the correlation phases are relatively small, approximately within the first centimeter of depth.
-Here, the measured $\sigma_\phi$ is about 150\% higher than the theoretical prediction, whereas at larger depths the relative difference drops below 1\%.
-The loss of coherence between correlated images at shallow depths is primarily caused by clutter, which dominates the total phase variance.
+Here, the measured $\sigma_\phi$ is on average about 150\% higher than the theoretical prediction, whereas at larger depths the relative difference drops below 1\%.
+Near the probe, the aberration-induced phase variance is small, and clutter likely becomes the dominant contribution to the total phase variance.

 Because both aberration- and clutter-induced variances scale inversely with the number of resolution cells, the relative difference between measured and predicted $\sigma_\phi$ remains unchanged when the kernel size is reduced by half (Fig.~\ref{fig:ExperimentalVariance}(c)).
 However, the variance reduction for a narrower bandwidth observed in Fig.~\ref{fig:VarianceChange} is less evident in Fig.~\ref{fig:ExperimentalVariance}(d).
-Compared to the full-bandwidth case, $\sigma_\phi$ appears to decrease slightly, e.g., by about 20\% at depths of 3-4 cm, but it becomes nearly three times larger at shallow regions (Fig.~\ref{fig:ExperimentalVariance}(e)).
+Compared to the full-bandwidth case (Fig.~\ref{fig:ExperimentalVariance}(e)), $\sigma_\phi$ appears to decrease slightly, e.g., by about 20\% on average at depths of 3-4 cm, but it becomes nearly 30\% larger at shallow regions (Fig.~\ref{fig:ExperimentalVariance}(f)).
 This clearly reflects the two competing mechanisms discussed earlier.
 While narrowing the bandwidth reduces aberration-induced variance, it also decreases the number of resolution cells, making the influence of clutter on phase estimates more pronounced.

 These experimental results confirm that the theoretical model developed here provides a lower bound on the correlation-phase variance and therefore tells us how accurately correlation phases can, in principle, be estimated.
 The model could be used to construct a data-covariance operator for speed-of-sound inversion that weights phase measurements according to their reliability in order to improve robustness.